chisophugis/lbd/source/about.rst

 Chapter of Control flow statement:

-The if, else, while, for, goto statement flow control statements support is added in this chapter.
+The **if, else, while, for, goto** flow control statements support is added in this chapter.
 Around 150 lines of source code added in this chapter.